-Field name constants are used to identify standard fields in an HVEvent object.

-metrics.constants.FN_APPLICATION_NAME

-Identifies the field containing the application name value sent by the instrumentation script that sent the event.

-metrics.constants.FN_CLIENT_IP

-Identifies the field containing the IP address of the system that delivered the event to the monitor.

-metrics.contstants.FN_DOWN_LOAD_TIME

-Identifies the field containing the time between Page initialization and load complete.

-metrics.constants.FN_EVENT_TS

-Identifies the field containing the time the event was received by the monitor.

-metrics.constants.FN_PAGE_TITLE

-Identifies the field containing the page title of the page that generated the event.

-metrics.constants.FN_RESPONSE_TIME

-Identifies the field containing the response time for this event.

-metrics.constants.FN_UPLOAD_TIME

-Identifies the field containing the time before-unload and page initialization for the event.

-metrics.constants.FN_URL

-Identifies the field containing the URL of the page that generated the event.

-metrics.constants.FN_USER_AGENT

-Identifies the field containing the navigator.userAgent value as reported by the browser that reported this event.

 Field names are used to identify standard fields in an HVEvent object.
 They are used in a variety of objects, including FieldFilters, FieldXForms, and DataCollectors to specify the event fields on which they operate.
+For example, metrics.constants.FN_APPLICATION_NAME Identifies the field containing the application name value sent by the instrumentation script that sent the event. metrics.constants.FN_APPLICATION_NAME Identifies the field containing the application name value sent by the instrumentation script that sent the event. metrics.constants.FN_CLIENT_IP Identifies the field containing the IP address of the system that delivered the event to the monitor. metrics.contstants.FN_DOWN_LOAD_TIME Identifies the field containing the time between page initialization and load complete. metrics.constants.FN_EVENT_TS Identifies the field containing the time the event was received by the monitor. metrics.constants.FN_PAGE_TITLE Identifies the field containing the page title of the page that generated the event. metrics.constants.FN_RESPONSE_TIME Identifies the field containing the response time for this event. metrics.constants.FN_UPLOAD_TIME Identifies the field containing the time before-unload and page initialization for the event. metrics.constants.FN_URL Identifies the field containing the URL of the page that generated the event. metrics.constants.FN_USER_AGENT Identifies the field containing the navigator.userAgent value as reported by the browser that reported this event.